YosiElias/Ex4_OOP/README.md

 ## Download and run

-* First clone the project.
+* First clone the project / download the release
 * Next go to cmd were the project's folder is, and run the jar file like this: java -jar Ex4_Server_v0.0.jar __ Instead of the underscore put a number between 0 and 15 (levels).